 10. Guests of Emeritus Members

-Emeritus members may use their accumulated guest visits, and may purchase additional eGuestcards.
+Emeritis members may use their accumulated guest visits, and may purchase additional eGuestcards.
 Emeritus members may bring guests to the club subject to the same rules and procedures outlined above.

 All official club communications are made via the AFC eSoft registration system and through postings on the AFC website.
 Members can change their email address by accessing the AFC eSoft online registration portal AFC maintains a list of the few members who do not have internet access and will separately communicate critical information to those few members.

 Members can receive announcements regarding pool closures due to weather or contamination by following @AFCPool on Twitter or by viewing updates on the AFC webpage.

 Certificate holders, summer rental members, and emeritus members, must register for the season using the AFC eSoft online registration portal.
 Payment of dues for 2021 using the AFC eSoft online registration portal is due on or before May 1; after which a late fee of $50 will be charged.
 Summer rental members must pay dues by May 1.